Time-optimal self-stabilizing leader election in population protocols: Preliminaries

 \end{proof}

-\paragraph{Probabilistic tools.} An important foundational process is the {\em two-way epidemic process\/} for efficiently propagating a piece of information from a single agent to the whole population.
+\paragraph*{Probabilistic tools.} An important foundational process is the {\em two-way epidemic process\/} for efficiently propagating a piece of information from a single agent to the whole population.

 We also consider a generalization, the \emph{roll call process}, where every agent simultaneously propagates a unique piece of information (its \emph{name}).
-We build build upon bounds from \cite{mocquard2016analysis} to show this process is also efficient (only $1.5$ times slower than the original epidemic process).
-This process appears in two of our protocols, but also gives upper bounds on the time needed for any parallel information propagation. \opt{append}{The analysis appears in the Appendix.}
+We build upon bounds from \cite{mocquard2016analysis} to show this process is also efficient (only $1.5$ times slower than the original epidemic process).
+This process appears in two of our protocols, but also gives upper bounds on the time needed for any parallel information propagation, since after the roll call process completes, every agent has had a chance to ``hear from'' every other agent.
+The analysis of these two processes gives tight large deviation bounds with specific constants.
+While getting these precise constants was more than what is strictly necessary for the proofs in this work, the analysis of these processes may be of independent interest.
+This roll call process has been independently analyzed in \cite{casteigts2020sharp, RandomExchangesHaigh, RandomExchangesSteele, RandomExchangesMoon}. \opt{append}{The analysis appears in the Appendix.}

 \begin{toappendix}